mppnet/frontend/docs/protocol.md

 This sends notes to other clients in the channel.
 #### Properties
 - "t": The time at which the notes should play.
 - "n": An array of notes.
-See note in Important Concepts.
+See [note](https://github.com/aeiou879/mppclone/blob/main/docs/protocol.md#note).
 #### Example
 {
   "m":"n",